Trips & Tricks To Help You Through college tours This Year

 Be prepared with questions, and engage in conversation.

-You will regret not asking some of the urging questions that popped into your head.
-If you have questions about sororities or fraternities, you will get a different perspective on the topic from a student who goes there, than that of the admission staff.
+You will regret not asking some of those urging questions that popped into your head!
+If you have questions about sororities or fraternities, it can be helpful to get a different perspective on the topic from a student who goes there, than that of the admission staff.

 Don’t be afraid to ask personal questions to your tour guide, often times they aren’t part of the admission process.

 My cousin is a tour guide at UCLA and he often tells me that many people that he tours think that he is part of the admission process, so they suck up to him and try to sound intelligent.
-Please do not do this, you will end up wasting your time, and refraining yourself from asking good questions because you’re worried about what your tour guide will think.
-Ask away!!
+Please do not do this, you will end up wasting your time, and refrain yourself from asking good honest questions.

 Have an open mind!
 Be willing to picture yourself in certain settings.

 Just because you pass a library that seems depressing, or some of the cafeteria food doesn’t meet your expectations, don’t have a narrow mind about the rest of the tour.
 You will most likely find one thing at every university or college that you aren’t completely fond of.

 Do your research, ask questions like “Is there on-campus tutoring offered at all times?” and “Does the university offer counselors or advisors if I’m having any troubles” or “What kinds of meal plans are offered”

 It is so important to ask these questions!
 Yes, most schools have websites and viewbooks, but there is nothing more insightful than talking personally to a student that attends the school.